Still Photography and Permits On US and California Public Land

 as such, and not related to “commercial” intent.

-Some agency staff initially may assume that anyone using a
+Some agency staff may initially assume that anyone using a

 tripod, medium- or large-format camera, long lenses, light